 The Audit Committee of the Board of Directors operates under a written charter adopted by the Board of Directors.
-The members of the Audit Committee are Robert C. Merton, Ph.D., Chairman of the Audit Committee, R. Gordon Douglas, M.D. and Gary A. Lyons.
-All of the members of the Audit Committee are "independent directors" as defined in Nasdaq Rule 4200(a)(15).
+The members of the Audit Committee are Robert C. Merton, Ph.D., Chairman of the Audit Committee, R. Gordon Douglas, M.D. and George J. Morrow.
+All of the members of the Audit Committee are "independent directors" as defined in Nasdaq Listing Rule 5605(a)(2).
 In accordance with its written charter, the Audit Committee assists the Board of Directors in fulfilling its responsibility for oversight of the quality and integrity of Vical's accounting, auditing and financial reporting practices.

-In discharging its oversight responsibility as to the audit process, the Audit Committee obtained from Ernst & Young a formal written statement describing all relationships between Vical and its independent auditors that might bear on the auditors' independence consistent with applicable requirements of the Public Company Accounting Oversite Board regarding the independent accountant's communications with the Audit Committee concerning independence.
+In discharging its oversight responsibility as to the audit process, the Audit Committee obtained from Ernst & Young a formal written statement describing all relationships between Vical and its independent registered public accounting firm that might bear on the registered public accounting firm's independence consistent with applicable requirements of the Public Company Accounting Oversight Board (United States) ("PCAOB") regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence.
 The Audit Committee discussed with Ernst & Young any relationships that may impact their objectivity and independence and satisfied itself as to Ernst & Young's independence.

-The Audit Committee discussed with Ernst & Young, LLP the matters required to be communicated under Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees."
-In addition, with and without management present, the Audit Committee discussed and reviewed the results of Ernst & Young's examination of Vical's 2009 financial statements.
+The Audit Committee discussed with Ernst & Young the matters required to be communicated under Statement on Auditing Standards No. 16, as amended, "Communication with Audit Committees."
+In addition, with and without management present, the Audit Committee discussed and reviewed the results of Ernst & Young's examination of Vical's 2012 financial statements and effectiveness of internal control over financial reporting.

-Based upon the Audit Committee's discussion with management and Ernst & Young and the Audit Committee's review of the representation of Vical's management and the independent auditors' report to the Audit Committee, the Audit Committee recommended to the Board of Directors that Vical include the audited financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2009, for filing with the SEC.
+Based upon the Audit Committee's discussion with management and Ernst & Young and the Audit Committee's review of the representation of Vical's management and the independent registered public accounting firm's report to the Audit Committee, the Audit Committee recommended to the Board of Directors that Vical include the audited financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting in its Annual Report on Form 10-K for the fiscal year ended December 31, 2012, for filing with the SEC.

-The Audit Committee Charter provides that one duty of the Audit Committee is to determine whether to retain or to terminate Vical's existing auditors or to appoint and engage new auditors for the ensuing year.
-In performing that duty, the Audit Committee evaluated the performance of Ernst & Young in performing the examination of Vical's financial statements for the fiscal year ended December 31, 2009, and engaged Ernst & Young as Vical's independent auditors for the fiscal year ending December 31, 2010.
-The Audit Committee is seeking stockholder ratification of the selection of Ernst & Young to serve as Vical's independent auditors for the fiscal year ending December 31, 2010.
+The Audit Committee Charter provides that one duty of the Audit Committee is to determine whether to retain or to terminate Vical's existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm for the ensuing year.
+In performing that duty, the Audit Committee evaluated the performance of Ernst & Young in performing the examination of Vical's financial statements for the fiscal year ended December 31, 2012, and engaged Ernst & Young as Vical's independent registered public accounting firm for the fiscal year ending December 31, 2013.
+The Audit Committee is seeking stockholder ratification of the selection of Ernst & Young to serve as Vical's independent registered public accounting firm for the fiscal year ending December 31, 2013.